ERP Blog | Videos | Podcasts

 NetSuite

-With humble beginnings as NetLedger in 1998, NetSuite quickly gained support from several investment firms to get the business off the ground.
+With humble beginnings as NetLedger in 1998, NetSuite ERP quickly gained support from several investment firms to get the business off the ground.
 NetSuite developed into the brand it is today by adding applications such as inventory management and customer relationship management, in addition to financials.

 In July of 2016, NetSuite was acquired by Oracle to support Oracle’s focus on becoming the preferred enterprise software cloud provider for mid-market businesses.
 Today, NetSuite supports over 31,000 customers in over 217 countries and territories around the world.